-Ship Channel Cay is in a unique location that a strong current comes in from the open water and creates a strong current right across the coral reef that is in the swimming pool like bay created from the surrounding islands.
-It creates the perfect conditions for drift snorkeling.
+Ship Channel Cay is in a unique location and experiences a strong current that comes in from the open water.
+The open water creates a strong current right across the coral reef that is in the swimming pool-like bay created by the surrounding islands.
+The conditions are perfect for drift snorkeling.

 Conch are sort of like a sea snail and are popularly eaten raw in conch salad or fried in conch fritters.
 To crack a conch, you crack it with a little hammer on what is called the third crown.
 Then you use the knife to loosen it and pull it out by its horn.

-With all the activities and entertainment, the day at Ship Channel Cay flew by and all too soon the bell was ringing signaling it was time to pack up beach blankets and be back on board or be left deserted on the island.
-It had been an awesome day and one of my favorites of my two week Bahamas trip.
+With all the activities and entertainment, the day at Ship Channel Cay flew by.
+All too soon the bell was ringing to signal it was time to pack up beach blankets and be back on board or be left deserted on the island.
+Though I’d already spent several days staying at Sandals Emerald Bay on Great Exuma, the Powerboat Adventure offered up one of the best Nassau excursions I’d been on and was one of my favorite Bahamas excursions of my entire two week trip.

 Know Before You Go

-- The Exuma Powerboat Adventure leaves from the Paradise Island Ferry Terminal, just a few minutes from Downtown Nassau and Paradise Island resorts and hotel pick-up and drop-off is included in this tour.
+- The Exuma Powerboat Adventures Bahamas leaves from the Paradise Island Ferry Terminal, just a few minutes from Downtown Nassau and Paradise Island resorts and hotel pick-up and drop-off is included in this tour.

 - Bring a towel and sunscreen.